 This method of transferring peak assignments is well suited to situations in which there are many large differences in peak positions and moving many peaks with the middle-mouse button can become a bit fiddly and tedious.

 You can also make assignments by left-dragging an NmrResidue or NmrAtom from the sidebar onto one or more selected peaks.
 This could be useful if you want to make assignments based on a printout or table rather than data that you already have in your project.
-If you have made a mistake, simply undo it with Ctrl + Z (Cmd + Z on a Mac) or drag a different NmrResidue/Atom onto the peak.
+If you have made a mistake, simply undo it with Ctrl + Z (Cmd + Z on a Mac).
+If you drag an additional NmrResidue/Atom onto the peak, that assignment will be added, too.
 If you wish, you can select multiple peaks in multiple spectra and/or displays and drag and drop NmrResidues or NmrAtoms onto them all in one go - just make sure you do the drop on top of one of the peaks.

 If you drag and drop an NmrResidue or multiple NmrAtoms which contain multiple NmrAtoms of the same isotope type, then you will be presented with a little pop-up box where you can select exactly which NmrAtoms you wish to assign to the peak(s).